theophilee/theophilee.github.io/_posts/2023-06-28-llms-as-cultural-technologies.md

 Problem-finding is often the most challenging skill to learn.
 Experienced researchers excel at this outer loop, while they might get rusty at the inner loop as they progress in their careers and delegate more of it to students and collaborators.

 This outer loop is primarily about accurately synthesizing the state of existing knowledge.
 This should make it evident that **being excellent as a gateway to existing knowledge is already flirting with creating new knowledge**.
-This should give you pause if you dismissed LLMs as imitation machines that are fundamentally unable to create new knowledge.
+This should give you pause if you dismissed LMs as imitation machines that are fundamentally unable to create new knowledge.
 Isn't making it 100x easier for humans to create new knowledge already a form of creating new knowledge?

 Of course, beyond the synthesis of the state of existing knowledge, other abilities would be very handy to assist researchers in their other daily tasks:
 - **Criticize:** poke holes in an argument, offer a counter-argument, identify flaws in a proof, missing experimental data to support a claim, etc. - act like a good reviewer